History of Transnistria: Dissolution of the Soviet Union

-War of Transnistria
+Transnistrian War

 On 2 September 1990, the Pridnestrovian Moldavian Soviet Socialist Republic was unilaterally proclaimed as a Soviet Republic separate from Moldova by the "Second Congress of the Peoples' Representatives of Pridnestrovie".
 However, on 22 December, the Soviet President Mikhail Gorbachev signed a decree "regarding the measures that would bring the situation back to normal in the Moldavian SSR".
 The decision stated that the proclamation of the Pridnestrovian Moldavian SSR was null and void.
 On 25 August 1991, the Supreme Council of the PMSSR adopted the declaration of independence of the republic.
 On 27 August 1991, the Moldovan Parliament adopted the Declaration of Independence of the Republic of Moldova, whose territory included Transnistria.
 The Moldovan Parliament asked the Government of the Soviet Union "to begin negotiations with the Moldovan Government in order to put an end to the illegal occupation of the Republic of Moldova and withdraw Soviet troops from Moldovan territory".

 Moldovan forces entered Dubăsari in order to separate Transnistria into two halves, but were stopped by the city's inhabitants, who had blocked the bridge over the Dniester, at Lunga.
 In an attempt to break through the roadblock, Moldovan forces then opened fire.
 In the course of the confrontation, three Dubăsari locals, Oleg Geletiuk, Vladimir Gotkas and Valerie Mitsuls, were killed by the Moldovan forces and sixteen people wounded.

-A second Moldovan attempt to cross the Lunga bridge took place on 13 December 1991.
-As a result of the fighting, 27 PMR troops were taken prisoner and four Moldovan troops (Ghenadie Iablocikin, Gheorghe Cașu, Valentin Mereniuk and Mihai Arnăut) were killed, without Moldova being able to cross the bridge.
-After this second failed attempt, there was a lull in military activity until 2 March 1992.

-After Moldova became a member of the United Nations on 2 March 1992, Moldovan President Mircea Snegur (president from 1990 to 1996) authorized concerted military action against PMR forces which had been attacking police outposts loyal to the Moldovan government on the left bank of the river Dniester (Nistru), and on a smaller section of the right bank around the southern city of Tighina (Bender/Bendery).
-The PMR forces, aided by contingents of Russian Cossacks and the Russian 14th Army, consolidated their control over most of the disputed area.

-Forces of the 14th Army (which had owed allegiance to the Soviet Union, Commonwealth of Independent States (CIS) and the Russian Federation in turn) stationed in Transnistria, had fought with and on behalf of the PMR side.
-PMR units were able to arm themselves with weapons taken from the stores of the former 14th Army.
-The Russian 14th Army's role in the area was crucial to the outcome of the war.
-The Moldovan army was in a position of inferiority which prevented it from regaining control of Transnistria.
-A cease-fire agreement was signed on 21 July 1992.